rescrv/consus.io/pages/home.md

 How can I get Consus?
 =====================

-Consus is not currently available.

-We are currently actively developing Consus and an associated tech report describing its inner workings.
-We will be publishing the source code under an open-source license once the tech report is published.
+Consus is available on [GitHub](http://github.com/rescrv/Consus).
+There is an accompanying tech report available on [arxiv](http://arxiv.org/abs/1612.03457).